mattyv/HashOrderBook/README.md

 Book erase time for top of book: 187ns
 -------------------------------------
 ```
 you can see a penalty for lower level keys.
-But this is expected and the trade off is worth it.
+But this is expected.